CDonnerer/xgboost-distribution/README.rst

 Benchmarking
 ======================

-Across a variety of datasets we find ``XGBDistribution`` performs similarly to ``NGBRegressor``, but is typically at least an order of magnitude faster:
+Across a variety of datasets we find ``XGBDistribution`` performs very similarly to ``NGBRegressor``, but is typically at least an order of magnitude faster:

 +---------------+-----------------------------------+-----------------------------------+------------------------+
 |               | XGBDistribution                   | NGBRegressor                      |  XGBRegressor          |